crd150/crd150.github.io/policymap.md

 \

 1. Navigate to the UC Davis [PolicyMap portal](https://ucdavis.policymap.com/maps).
 You should see a webpage that looks like the figure below.
 Note the UC Davis logo on the top right.
+Go Aggies!

 <center>
 ![](/Users/noli/Documents/UCD/teaching/CRD150/Lab/crd150.github.io/pmpage.png)